Senfarius/ExperimentalPenguins/README.md

 * Async and await server
 * Great performance
 * Comes with all the game files
+* Type checking on every used POST object
+* Security headers to maintain security
+* Every response has status codes to maintain stability
 * Easy to understand, install and to modify

 # Installation